clydemcqueen/surftrak_dvl/README.md

 ## Motivation

-We run transects 100 cm above the seafloor to capture images for scientific purposes.
+The Seattle Aquarium runs transects 1 meter above the seafloor to capture images for scientific purposes.
-The range, or HAGL (height above ground level), should be as consistent as possible.
+The range, or HAGL (height above ground level), should be as consistent as possible during the transect.
 This is partially automated using the [SURFTRAK](https://github.com/clydemcqueen/ardusub_surftrak) flight mode, which adjusts target depth based on rangefinder readings.

 ## The Problem: Sensor Delay

 As noted in the SURFTRAK [documentation](https://github.com/clydemcqueen/ardusub_surftrak#sensor-notes), sensor delays (e.g., ~300ms for the Water Linked A50) cause oscillations.
-HAGL is calculated as `terrain_z - rov_z`; while `rov_z` is known at `T=now`, the range measurement reflects the state at `T-delay`.
+HAGL is calculated as `rov_z - terrain_z`; while `rov_z` is known at `t_now`, the range measurement reflects the state at `t_capture`.
 This latency, combined with varying delays and sensor noise, limits the effectiveness of simple feedback loops or PID tuning.

 ## Proposed Solution